-- 1. Shut down the machine. - Clean the area around the filter elements before removing. - 3.
-Using a filter wrench, remove the transmission filter elements and discard. - 4.
+- 1. Shut down the machine. - 2.
+Clean the area around the filter elements before removing them. - 3.
+Remove the transmission filter elements with a filter wrench and discard. - 4.
 Clean the mating surface of the filter head before installing the new filter elements. - 5.
-Using a filter wrench, install the new transmission filter elements.
+Install the new transmission filter elements with a filter wrench.